ezhang887/seam_carver/README.md

 See the project [proposal](https://github.com/uiuc-fa18-cs126/finalproject-Bo887/blob/master/PROPOSAL.md) and [documentation](https://github.com/uiuc-fa18-cs126/finalproject-Bo887/blob/master/DEVELOPMENT.md) for more details on how the algorithm works.

+Note: This project was created and only has been tested on Ubuntu 16.04

 ### Dependencies:
   The only dependencies are openFrameworks addons.
 See [addons.make](https://github.com/uiuc-fa18-cs126/finalproject-Bo887/blob/master/addons.make) and [this link](https://openframeworks.cc/learning/01_basics/how_to_add_addon_to_project/) for more details.
   - [ofxGui](https://openframeworks.cc/documentation/ofxGui/) was used to create most of the graphical components in the windows.
 This should come with your installation of openFrameworks. **All the other dependencies need to be manually downloaded.**